-We have a \$600.0 million senior secured revolving credit facility and a \$100.0 million secured term loan facility (collectively, the "Credit Facility") with a maturity date of May 2024.
+We have a \$600.0 million senior secured revolving credit facility and a \$100.0 million secured term loan facility (collectively, the "Credit Facility"), as amended, with a maturity date of May 2024.
 The interest rate on the Credit Facility is variable and is based on LIBOR.
-On February 26, 2020, we entered into the Fourth Amendment as described in Note 14 - "Debt".